Effects of climate change on the water cycle: Changes in ocean salinity

-The long term observation records show a clear trend: the global salinity patterns are amplifying in this period.
+The long-term observation records show a clear trend: the global salinity patterns are amplifying in this period.
 This means that the high saline regions have become more saline, and regions of low salinity have become less saline.
 The regions of high salinity are dominated by evaporation, and the increase in salinity shows that evaporation is increasing even more.
 The same goes for regions of low salinity that are become less saline, which indicates that precipitation is intensifying only more.
 This spatial pattern is similar to the spatial pattern of evaporation minus precipitation.
 The amplification of the salinity patterns is therefore indirect evidence for an intensifying water cycle.

 To further investigate the relation between ocean salinity and the water cycle, models play a large role in current research.
 General Circulation Models (GCMs) and more recently Atmosphere-Ocean General Circulation Models (AOGCMs) simulate the global circulations and the effects of changes such as an intensifying water cycle.
 The outcome of multiple studies based on such models support the relationship between surface salinity changes and the amplifying precipitation minus evaporation patterns.

 A metric to capture the difference in salinity between high and low salinity regions in the top 2000 meters of the ocean is captured in the SC2000 metric.
 The observed increase of this metric is 5.2% (±0.6%) from 1960 to 2017.
 But this trend is accelerating, as it increased 1.9% (±0.6%) from 1960 to 1990, and 3.3% (±0.4%) from 1991 to 2017.
 Amplification of the pattern is weaker below the surface.
 This is because ocean warming increases near-surface stratification, subsurface layer is still in equilibrium with the colder climate.
 This causes the surface amplification to be stronger than older models predicted.

 An instrument carried by the SAC-D satellite Aquarius, launched in June 2011, measured global sea surface salinity.

-Between 1994 and 2006, satellite observations showed an 18% increase in the flow of freshwater into the world's oceans, partly from melting ice and partly from increased precipitation driven by an increase in global ocean evaporation.
+Between 1994 and 2006, satellite observations showed an 18% increase in the flow of freshwater into the world's oceans, partly from melting ice sheets, especially Greenland and partly from increased precipitation driven by an increase in global ocean evaporation.